 This was a major event for the NHL, sparking hockey interest in the south and west and ultimately leading to a demand for more franchises.
-The Ducks, Sharks, Coyotes, Stars, Panthers, and Lightning fan bases can all thank Peter Pocklington’s stretched budget and preemptive planning for NHL teams in their cities.
+The Anaheim Ducks, San Jose Sharks, Arizona Coyotes, Dallas Stars, Florida Panthers, and Tapa Bay Lightning fanbases can all thank Peter Pocklington’s stretched budget and preemptive planning for NHL teams in their cities.

 But what would have happened if Gretzky had chosen the Red Wings to continue his illustrious career?

 If the Red Wings Had Won the Wayne Gretzky Trade

 To speculate what would have happened if the Red Wings walked away with Gretzky as the face of their franchise, the players involved in the trade would first need to be examined.
 Edmonton traded Gretzky, former Red Wing Mike Krushelnyski, and Marty McSorley to the Kings for (another former Red Wing) Jimmy Carson, Martin Gelinas, first-round draft picks in 1989, 1991, and 1993, and $15 million, which covered growing expenses in Edmonton.

 Los Angeles gave up two talented, young players in Carson and Gelinas.
 Carson had just come off of a 55-goal season and Gelinas was one of the Kings’ top prospects playing junior hockey.
 The Red Wings’ equivalent of those two players would have likely been Adam Oates, Petr Klima, and Joe Murphy.
 Oates and Klima were just coming off of a great playoff series against Edmonton and Murphy was a former first overall pick that still had a lot of upside at the time.